stravalib/stravalib/README.md

 **UPDATE**

-Now that the version 3 API has been opened to the public (and I therefore have a key), I am actively working on updating this library to work with the new API.
-Support for v1 and v2 will be dropped from the code as they are not supported by Strava anymore.

-Also, expect the API to change to conform to the architecture of the new API (e.g. the 3 detail levels, etc.).
-The new version will not be backwards compatible (though hopefully will retain any positive aspects of current codebase).
+The new codebase supports only v3 of the Strava API (since v1 and v2 are no longer available).

 **IMPORTANT**
 This is currently under active development.
+It is only partially implemented and still very broken.
-Expect it to be very broken.
-This documentation is also obviously very basic/incomplete; the aim here is to get something out there for feedback (and additional help welcome).
+This documentation is also obviously very basic/incomplete.
+It will get better.

-The stravalib project aims to provide a simple API for interacting with Strava web services, in particular abstracting over the various REST APIs that Strava supports in addition to some functionality for interacting with the website directly.
+The stravalib project aims to provide a simple API for interacting with Strava v3 web services, in particular abstracting the v3 REST API around a rich and easy-to-use object model.

 ## Dependencies